-The daily monitoring of our health is going to be an important part of our return to campus.
-To assist with this, the University has upgraded the services available through the LiveSafe app to include a daily COVID-19 survey that each of us will be required to complete prior to arriving on campus - or, if you live on campus, before going to class.
+The University has upgraded the services available through the LiveSafe app to include a daily COVID-19 survey that each of us will be required to complete prior to arriving on campus - or, if you live on campus, before going to class.
 We are also asking that you begin taking the daily survey two weeks before your return to campus.